umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 df -T /dev/md3p3
 ```

-You might have to detach from guest VMs, if that's relevant, before you get a proper partition.
+You might have to detach from guest VMs, if that's relevant, before you get a proper partition read.
+Also, it only worked for me after I mounted the drive again on the host.
+So, uh, good luck.

 Choose whichever of the following matches your EXT partition type.
 (If you're not using EXT_, I'm sorry for you and I have no suggestions.
 Perhaps a new career?)

 ```sh
 fsck.ext4 -f /dev/md3